 Two men who escaped a Southern California jail last week were captured Saturday, the Orange County Sheriff’s office announced.

 Jonathan Tieu, 20, and Hossein Nayeri, 37, were nabbed by cops in San Francisco, the sheriff’s office said in a tweet.
+Details of the capture were expected to be revealed at a press conference scheduled for later Saturday.

 “#OCSDPIO: Both outstanding jail escapees (Nayeri & Tieu) IN-CUSTODY by @SFPD,” the tweet said.